Royal Ascot Runners

 Age: 5 / Jockey: W Buick / Andrew Balding

-Overlooked by many, Spanish Mission comes into this as the current Doncaster Cup and Yorkshire Cup winner which is form that is very hard to ignore.
-Very soft ground would be a problem, so good weather is hoped for.
+Overlooked by many, Spanish Mission comes into this as the current Doncaster Cup and Yorkshire Cup winner.
+This form is very hard to ignore.
+Very soft ground would be a problem, so Buick and Balding will be hoping for good weather.